anjalibagal20-max/Dashboard/README.md

 8. Project Files

-A list of the files in the repository/folder.
+A list of the files in the repository/folder. https://github.com/anjalibagal20-max/Dashboard/blob/85f4f4d7a92b21a46b3b4bd3e3bc31ade79e59d4/swiggy.csv: The raw data file.
-Example:
-Swiggy_Dataset.xlsx: The raw data file.

-Swiggy_Analysis_Dashboard.xlsx: The final Excel file with analysis, Pivot Tables, and visualizations.
+: The final Excel file with analysis, Pivot Tables, and visualizations.

 README.md: This file.